flyingmachine/brave-clojure-web/content/basic-emacs.md

    want to create your own git repo for `.emacs.d`
 5. Open Emacs

-When you open Emacs you should see a lot of activity.
-This is because Emacs is downloading a bunch of packages which will be useful for Clojure development.
-Once the activity stops, go ahead and just quit Emacs and open it again.
-After you do so you should see this:
+When you open Emacs you should see this:

 ![Emacs configged](images/basic-emacs/emacs-configged.png)